joomcode/errorx/README.md

 As a result, the goal of the library is to provide a brief, expressive syntax for a conventional error handling and to discourage usage patterns that bring more harm than they're worth.

 Error-related, negative codepath is typically less well tested, though of, and may confuse the reader more than its positive counterpart.
-Therefore, an error system could do well without too much of a flexibility and unpredictability
+Therefore, an error system could do well without too much of a flexibility and unpredictability.

 # errorx